 Previously, Alice served as a U.S. Attorney, where she established an anti-terrorism task force, prosecuted over 4,600 federal firearms, narcotic, child pornography and other violent crimes, and resolved over 8,200 civil cases.
 She founded the North Alabama Public Corruption Task Force with then Alabama AG Bill Pryor and obtained 140 federal corruption convictions, being named a “Top 10 Prosecutor in the U. S.” by Corporate Fraud Reporter.

 In addition to being a prosecutor and law enforcement executive, Alice served as a municipal judge and as a Circuit Court Judge in Florence, Alabama.
 Alice earned a BS in Nursing from Vanderbilt University and worked as a Registered Nurse during law school at the University of Mississippi.
-She and her husband have three adult daughters and ten dogs and live in Florence.
+Alice and her husband have three adult daughters, and live in Florence with their 10 dogs.
 They are members of the First United Methodist Church.